 - Renewal rate: The number of people who keep signing up or choose to continue their membership.

 Customer experience research and implementation are the heart of any transformation.
 Here’s how you can reinvent your CX and customer outreach process:

-- Survey customers to identify which areas you can improve (if you don’t have customers yet, survey your ideal customer and ).
+- Survey customers to identify which areas you can improve (if you don’t have customers yet, survey your ideal customer and create a buyer persona).

 - Make sure you have enough touchpoints to maximize communication with customers (email, newsletters, contact pages, customer service lines, etc.).

 - Improve accessibility to your touchpoints.

 - Better SEO and keyword optimization for new customers.